Frequently Asked Questions:

 But Saturdays are important family days for us.

-Remember it is just six Saturdays in total over the year – just one per half term.
+Remember it is just three Saturdays in total over the year – just one per term.

 By law workplaces have to consider requests for flexible working, so ask if you could arrange your hours so you can leave early enough to arrive in time for the first session.
 If you have children, could you find someone to babysit for an hour before your spouse returns from work so that you can make it for the start?